Lindsay Youth Supporters

-The Lindsay Youth Supporters was formed in 1995 to insure that eligible youth exhibitors would have financial support for premiums earned at the annual Cooke County Youth Fair (CCYF).
+The Lindsay Youth Supporters was formed in 1995 to insure that eligible youth exhibitors would have financial support for premiums earned at the annual Cooke County Junior Livestock Show (CCJLS).
 In 2014, LYS was designated a charitable 501(c)(3) non-profit organization.

-In 2016 LYS awarded the first Doug Anderle Esteemed Character Awards to two members of the class of 2016.
-The awards are made in memory of devoted LYS volunteer and board president, Doug Anderle, who died in a tragic accident on January 30, 2016.
-The annual award recognizes CCYF exhibitors and their achievement in the respective program to which they belong (FFA, 4-H, FCCLA).
+In 2016 LYS awarded the first Doug Anderle Esteemed Character Awards to two graduating seniors.
+The honor is bestowed in memory of devoted LYS volunteer and board president, Doug Anderle, who died in a tragic accident on January 30, 2016.
+The annual award recognizes CCJLS exhibitors and their achievement in the respective program to which they belong (FFA, 4-H, FCCLA).
 The nominating advisor will consider the member’s project(s), citizenship and work ethic displayed during the student’s involvement in the specific program.
-The award includes a voucher which may be used by the student for educational classes or training within two years of high school graduation, however intent to pursue higher education or training is not required to be nominated.
+The award includes a monetary voucher which may be used by the student for educational classes or training within two years of high school graduation, however intent to pursue higher education or training is not required to be nominated.

 Unofficial motto: Confidence Grows When Our Youth SHOW!

 To Make the Best Better, I pledge-

 My Heart to greater loyalty,

 My Hands to larger service,

 My Health to Better living,

 for my club, my community, my country and my world"

 This is the 4-H Pledge that guides any member through his/her 4-H years.
 4-H clubs were originally tomato and corn clubs formed by the government in 1914 for the benefit of the youth of rural America.
 In the beginning, the 4-H clubs offered out-of-school programs which provided learning opportunities in areas of agriculture, clothing and nutrition.
 They offered children the chance to be creative in numerous projects and discover opportunities in different career fields all with the help of adult leaders.